decebals/ff2j/README.md

 FF2J is an open source (Apache license) tiny (around 15KB) flat file to POJOs converter, with zero dependencies and a quick learning curve.

 No XML, only Java.

+FF2J can handles many entity types (POJOs) from a single flat file (for example you can have a log file that can contains entites like Download, Evaluation, License).

 Components
 -------------------